FaroukAjimi/Unity.EndlessRunner/README.md

 ## How to Play

 The objective is to run as far as possible without colliding with obstacles.
-Players can move left or right by swiping the screen, jump by tapping, and slide by swiping down.
+Players can move left or right with left and right arrows , jump with space, and slide by down arrow.
 The game concludes when the player hits an obstacle.

 ## Features